Frestige/Orange-Ball/README.md

 # Orange-Ball
 A simple minigame made with Unity.

-An orange ball that falls down and bounces off randomly generated circles and squares.
+An orange ball that falls endlessly down and bounces off randomly generated circles and squares.

 - Made with Unity
 - ChatGPT 3.5 helped with code